acestream/ace-network-docs/docs/library/dao-acestream.md

         </a>
     </em>
 </p>

-!!! note ""

-    An example for assessing investment attractiveness is that the bandwidth of Akamai, the world's largest CDN operator, at the time of the company's capitalisation - $ 11.14 billion, was about 80 Tbps which is many times less than the bandwidth of Ace Stream P2P CDN!

-    At the same time it is also necessary to take into account all the costs, restrictions and problems inherent in centralised (unicast) CDNs and which are not in P2P CDN

 ### 4. Decentralised financial and economic system based on one of the most advanced and reliable blockchain technologies in the world.